HuaEdward/analyzing-models-for-pets-1.0/README.md

 * Using a Gaussian distribution model and adjust the standard deviation for known mortality rates to obtain the predicted number of pets per year in the future.​
 * Factors such as the species' lifetime are already set in the code.
-* The average lifetime of hamsters🐁(1.75) is too short to be culculated in this model.
+* The average lifetime of hamsters🐁(21 months) is too short to be culculated in this model.

 ## Sample input: